(Views of Monas from Masjid Istiqlal)

 Shopping online

-For anything very specific or hard to find, try the main e-commerce platforms: Lazada, Tokopedia, Bukalapak and… Instagram!
+For anything very specific or hard to find, try the main e-commerce platforms such as Tokopedia.

 Transportation

-If I need to take a taxi, I will always choose Bluebird over any other options (the Bluebird App works well).
+If I need to take a taxi, I prefer Bluebird over other options (Gocar, Grab).
 The service is always great, drivers know the roads well and are not constrained by the odd-even rule.

 The essential App – Gojek